 - Enable/Disable Mandatory Two-Factor Auth - allows turning on/off the mandatory 2FA for cluster admins.

 Within the appeared dialog, you can configure a few days delay for existing users before restricting access, as well as send the appropriate notifications.
 Also, it is possible to select Trusted Users.

 - Manage Trusted Users (displayed for the enabled 2FA only) - allows selecting trusted users from the automatically fetched list of JCA accounts to skip the mandatory two-factor authentication for them.

-- User ID of the appropriate account (click to locate at the Users section)
+- User ID - unique identifier of the account, which executed the action (click to locate within the Users section)

-- Data of the action (hover over and click info icon to see its full text)
+- Data - parameters of the performed operation (hover over and click the info icon for the full view)

-- Result of execution (“Success” or the appropriate error description)
+- Result - an outcome of the operation (either Success or the appropriate error)